- What is the Ethereum Dencun update?

 Given the Ethereum Foundation's solid track record of network modernization, the Ethereum Dencun update sounds nothing short of good news for maximalists and long-term ETH investors.
 This is because the implementation of multiple EIPs will help strengthen Ethereum fundamentals and encourage mass adoption once interest in the cryptocurrency picks up again during the bull run.

-On the other hand, this could be a case of “buy the rumor, sell the news” where ETH traders and speculators may decide to sell off their ETH holdings or short sell ETH after the Dencun update is completed.
-This is being done to take advantage of retail investors and traders buying ETH out of FOMO (fear of missing out).
+On the other hand, it could be a case of “buy the rumor, sell the news” where ETH traders and speculators may decide to sell off their ETH holdings or short sell ETH after the Dencun upgrade is complete.
+This is done to take advantage of retail investors and traders buying ETH due to FOMO (fear of missing out).